 Get Up Speak Out!
 (GUSO)

-STOP AIDS NOW! focuses its activities in Kenya Uganda and Malawi and works specifically with self-organisations of (young) people living with HIV.
-Through these partners STOP AIDS NOW! aims to ensure that the rights and need of people living with HIV are fully integrated in sexuality education health services and sexual and reproductive health policies.
+Aidsfonds focuses its activities in Kenya, Uganda and Malawi and works specifically with self-organisations of (young) people living with HIV.
+Through these partners Aidsfonds aims to ensure that the rights and need of young people living with HIV are fully integrated in sexuality education, health services and sexual and reproductive health policies.

 The programme aims to improve the poor sexual and reproductive health and rights of young people by strengthening civil society organisations to effectively address young people’s rights and needs.
 Meaningful youth participation is a key strategy to make sure the voice of young people is heard.